fish-quant/fq-imjoy/docs/fq-overview.md

 ### Start FISH-quant
 Simply press on the plugin name itself.
-This will open an interface with different tabs, that allow to control the main workflows:
+This will open an interface with different tabs, that allow to control the main workflows.
+Controls will only be enabled, when all necessary parameters are defined.

-* **Data specifications**: allows to specify how the data should be read, and to load images for analysis.
+1. **Data specifications**: allows to specify how the data should be read, and to load images for analysis.
-* **Detection**: perform RNA detection on individual images, and batch analysis images in one folder.
+2. **Detection**: perform RNA detection on individual images, and batch analysis images in one folder.

 ### Maximize ImJoy